-- 1. selection of the Corners under editing (with Single or Multi selection possible), and - versatile configuration of four independent filters (each filter can be placed to any point in the synthesis engine pipeline or Bypassed).
+- selection of the Corners under editing (with Single or Multi selection possible), - 2. versatile configuration of four independent filters (each filter can be placed to any point in the synthesis engine pipeline or Bypassed), - 3. selection of the modulation (G1×G2) mode for each Overtone Blend (PM, AM or Both), and - 4. configuration of the Randomizer (Corners, Matrix or Both).